sergiu-svinarciuc/visely-blog/_posts/2018-05-03-personalized-shopping-experience.markdown

 layout: post
 author: Alexandru Dereveanco
 title:  "Personalised Shopping Experience.
 When to start?"
-date:   2019-03-03 11:37:00 +0100
+date:   2018-05-03 11:37:00 +0100
 background: /images/coffee-shop.jpg
 categories: ecommerce
 ---

-Hey folks, this is Alex, co-founder of nemo.ai, the team behind [Visely Product Recommendations][visely].

-In the previous instalments of this four-part series, I’ve laid out a simple guideline for an efficient product recommendations setup on an online store, and I‘ve described how various recommendations widgets work and I’ve explained how purchase attribution works in a product recommendation system.
+In the previous instalments of this four-part series, [I’ve laid out][setup-recommendations] a simple guideline for an efficient product recommendations setup on an online store, and [I‘ve described][making-sense] how various recommendations widgets work and [I’ve explained][purchase-attribution] how purchase attribution works in a product recommendation system.

 In the final part I’ll lay out a simple framework to help online e-commerce store owners decide if they need to add personalisation to their store.